MakeSchool/CCAnimatedSprite/README.md

 ##### Note: This is a cocos2d 3.0 class and demo project.
 It is not compatible with cococ2d 2.x.
+We have a Kobold2D version on branch "kobold2d-2.x-branch"